I was drawn to its uncanny vocal timbres, that sound somewhere between a badger and a cello.

 My entry into experimental music started with the daxophone.The daxophone, created by Hans Reichel, is a more elegant construction of the instrument every child discovers when they put their ruler off the edge of their desk and pluck it: BOING!
 When that ruler is played with a cello bow, it produces a much different sound: a very vocal, vowel-ed tone that could easily be mistaken for another instrument or animal.
 One cannot buy a badger-cello, so I learned to build my own.
 I noticed that every piece of wood sounded unique, and I could control the instrument by altering its shape.
 I built hundreds of daxophones, each with its own melodic voice.
 In the daxophone I found a gurgling court jester that could laugh along to any music, and I played it loudly, from orchestra halls to basement shows.

-The daxophone is literally only wood—no strings or air columns; every change you make to the wood therefore changes the sound.
+The daxophone is literally only wood—no strings or air columns.
+Every change you make to the wood changes the sound.
 The essence of the instrument is a vibrating tongue, anchored at one end.
 The other parts of the instrument are tools to resonate that tongue (bow), modulate the tongue’s length (the curved block of wood known as a “dax”), and a stable surface sound body to amplify the tongue’s vibration (soundboard with piezo microphones).
-In fact, all you need to make a daxophone is a ruler, a C clamp on the table, a bow, and a guitar slide.
-Reichel’s original designs were in fact, clamped to a table!
-Later, that “table” evolved into a collapsible tripod with a wooden crank.
-My table is slightly different!
+In fact, all you need to make a daxophone is a ruler, a clamp on the table, a bow, and a guitar slide.
+Here’s a summary of the different approaches I’ve taken to it, since 2005.

 My personal contribution to the daxophone is the “starship” soundboard—an elaborately carved, comfortable surface which serves as both the resonant soundbody and the stabilizing table.
 Unlike Hans Reichel’s tripod version, you sit on my soundboard, which keeps the whole instrument perfectly rigid.
 This rigidity is actually quite essential to the instrument, as the bow exerts a lot of force against the tongue during play.
 The soundboard is amplified with a piezo microphone, which allows the bass voices of the daxophone to be heard.
 A lesser contribution is the doubleneck, which isn’t so novel—multiple tongues were first explored by Glenn Wyllie in his “totem dax” (2000).
 Since I began performing on the daxophone, fascinated audience members would muse “you could make a soundboard that holds multiple tongues!”.
 I started building doublenecks mostly as a way of shutting them up.
 I have always loved the minimalism of a one-tongued daxophone—infinite worlds of sound can be found in just one tongue!